Documentation / Sustainable web plugin

 Total carbon emission

-Both the amount per page view and the total among will be automatically sent to Graphite/InfluxDB.
+Both the amount per page view and the total amount will be automatically sent to Graphite/InfluxDB.

 We also categorise content per first/third party (with the --firstParty switch).
-You can see that for the site in this example the estimated carbon emission from third parties are over 79% of the total emission :(
+You can see that for the site in this example, the estimated carbon emission from third parties is over 79% of the total emission :(

 The next cut is per domain.